 Housing uses supplemental housing space to offer more students the opportunity to enjoy the on-campus living experience.
 Supplemental Housing space is typically lounge space converted to permanent living space - the rooms are located within the residence hall buildings and offer students all the amenities of a regular room - bed, desk, drawers, hanging space for clothes, Internet and cable TV connection, microfridge - but since the room is larger, the space can accommodate four to eight roommates.
 Some supplemental space may be designated as sharing a room with a resident assistant (RA).

 Both first-year and upperclass students are assigned to supplemental housing.

 As first-year students accept the offer of admission to Penn State, regular housing space is allocated.
 Regular housing space fills as the deadline to accept the offer of admission to Penn State draws nearer, and students are then assigned to supplemental housing space.
-Therefore, students who accept the offer of admission shortly before or after the May 1 deadline have a greater chance of being assigned to supplemental housing.
+Therefore, students who accept their offer of admission after April 1 have a greater chance of being assigned to supplemental housing.
 Use of supplemental space allows Housing and Food Services to accommodate as many students as possible.
 Some students decide not to attend Penn State either before or after the semester has started.
 As these cancellations occur, students assigned to supplemental housing can then be moved to regular housing space.

 During the Housing Contract process for upperclass students, offers are made for regular and supplemental housing.
 Upperclass students who accept a supplemental housing contract will be assigned to a supplemental housing space.